rafrsr/generic-api/README.md

 ## Features

+- **Guzzle:** Use guzzle with psr7 for requests, responses, and streams.
 - **Mocks:** Emulate request and response for test environments
 - **Validation:** Use powerful symfony validations to validate a request before send to a server
 - **Connection Abstraction:** Only create the request, the connection is done automatically with guzzle, no more complicated curl connections.